telit/bravo-aws-expresslink/get-started-guide-bravo-aws.md

 # Set up host machine

-To establish a serial connection between your host machine and the *Bravo AWS ExpressLink*, you must install the USB to UART Bridge Virtual Communication Port drivers.
+To establish a serial connection between your host machine and the *Bravo AWS IoT ExpressLink*, you must install the USB to UART Bridge Virtual Communication Port drivers.
 You can download these drivers from [Telit IoT developer Resources - USB Drivers](https://www.telit.com/evkevb-drivers/).
 For more information, see the driver user guide included in the zip archive.
 Open a terminal application for your host machine (e.g., TeraTerm for Windows, CoolTerm for Mac) and select the port corresponding to the evaluation kit.
 Configure the terminal application as follows:
 | Parameter        | value         |
 | -----------------|---------------|